 Curbside recycling is just one way to reduce household waste.
 Here are some drop-off recycling opportunities in Union County:

-Household electronics: Bring broken or unwanted TV’s, computers and many other items to a drop-off site in your town.
-Best Buy Staples, and the company Tech Recyclers also take electronics for recycling.
-Find out more.
+- Household electronics: Bring broken or unwanted TV’s, computers, printers and many other items to a drop-off site in your town.
+For a list of municipal drop-off sites visit ucnj.org/recycling/electronics-recycling.
+Best Buy, Staples, and the company Tech Recyclers also take electronics for recycling.

-Household scrap metal (pots, pans, appliances, gutters, fencing and more): Bring to Union County’s free scrap metal drop-off sites.
+- Household scrap metal (pots, pans, appliances, wire hangers, gutters, fencing and much more): Bring to Union County’s free scrap metal drop-off sites.
 Find out more.

-Paper egg cartons and wet or dirty cardboard: These items can go in a compost pile, too (see #6 below).
+- Wet or dirty cardboard (including wet or dirty cardboard egg cartons): These items can go in a compost pile (see #6 below).

 4. What about latex paint?